-In addition to registering a general emergency contact, Miami students living on campus have the option to provide the University with a confidential contact to be notified in the event the student is determined to be missing for more than 24 hours.
-A student may register the confidential contact during the course registration process on a secure University website.
-A missing student's confidential contact information will be accessible by campus officials and may be shared with law enforcement in the course of the investigation.
-In addition, the University will notify the parents/guardians of any student who is under the age of 18 years and not emancipated if the student is determined to be missing for 24 hours.
+In addition to registering a general emergency contact, Residential Students have the option to provide the University with a confidential missing person contact to be notified in the event the student is determined to be missing for more than 24 hours.
+A Residential Student may register the confidential missing person contact during the course registration process each term on a secure University website.
+A missing Residential Student's confidential contact information will be accessible by campus officials and may be shared with law enforcement in the course of the investigation.